andrezero/andretorgal-site/src/pages/about/music.md

 ---
 layout: ../../templates/AboutPage.astro
+type: page
 title: My Music
-description: This page is about my music.
+description: This list is incomplete.
+I recorded a lot more at home in the past 15 years or so.
+I'll eventually upload more here.
+Hope you enjoy what I have here so far.
+shyImage: /media/about/ambivalent-red.jpg
 tags:
   - personal
   - music
 published: 2017 Feb 13
-updated: 2022 Dec 22
+updated: 2023 Jan 07
 ---

 ## Ambivalent Red